mycrazycracy/speaker-embedding-with-phonetic-information/README.md

-## This is the repository for Interspeech paper "Speaker Embedding Extraction with Phonetic Information"
+## This is the repository for Interspeech paper "Speaker Embedding Extraction with Phonetic Information" (with some expansions)

 ## Introduction